Skribb11es/DistroKid-Wheel-Of-Playlist-Automator/README.md

 * Input `imap.gmail.com` between the "" for the variable `IMAPSERVER`.

 ### Discord Integration
-This is only really useful if you plan on running this script remotely, or you just want a notification through discord that your song has been pushed to the playlist.
+This is only useful if you plan on running this script remotely, or are looking to get a notification through discord that your song has been pushed to the playlist.
-* In your discord server of choice (I would reccomend an empty server), make a webhook.
+* In your discord server of choice (I would recommend an empty server), make a webhook.
 (Hover over a channel, select the cog icon, click `Integrations`, then `Create Webhook`, select the new webhook, and click `Copy Webhook URL`)
 * Input the webhook you just copied between the "" for the variable `webhookURL`.
 * Change the value of the `webhook` variable to `True`